Gathering for Pachamanca in Peru

 Consider taking a cooking class in Lima or Cusco, where you can learn to prepare Peruvian delicacies under the guidance of skilled chefs.
 Discover the secrets of creating a perfect Pisco Sour, Peru's national cocktail, and gain insights into the unique flavors and techniques that define Peruvian gastronomy.

-Try one of the incredible and unforgettable tasting menus at any of Peru’s world-famous restaurants or have a laid-back brunch at one of the many cafes in the Miraflores and Barranco neighborhoods of Lima.
+Try one of the incredible and unforgettable tasting menus at any of the best restaurants in Peru or have a laid-back brunch at one of the many cafes in the Miraflores and Barranco neighborhoods of Lima.

 Insider Tip: Some of our favorite brunch spots in Lima are Pan Atelier, Mo Cafe, and Colonia & Co.